Who Am I?

 Writing his Master’s thesis on yūrei, Zack took this new knowledge and published articles on yūrei and other folklore topics in nationally circulated magazines such as Japanzine and Kansai Time-Out.
 Other freelance writing work included writing for the Osaka City Guide and working as a consultant for Osaka University where he created articles for student use, worked as a translator and contributed to textbooks.

-Retuning from Japan after six years, Zack now lives in Seattle, WA with his wife Miyuki.
+Retuning from Japan after seven years, Zack now lives in Seattle, WA with his wife Miyuki.

 Some of Zack’s articles: